RTKlab-BYU/MSConnect/README.md

 6. Integration of the Django REST framework for API access and Jupyter Notebook for scripting with Python and R.
 7. An app-store style module distribution system between developers and users.

-## How to install or depoly
+## Installation or Deployment Guide
-To deploy the platform, use Docker Compose.
-Make sure to properly install Docker Compose following the [official guide](https://docs.docker.com/compose/install/)
+Deploying the platform involves three simple steps and typically takes less than 20 minutes (detailed instructions are available on the [wiki page](https://github.com/RTKlab-BYU/Proteomic-Data-Manager/wiki/How-to-install)):
- 1. Download the repository to your local folder
+ 1. Install Docker by following the [official guide](https://docs.docker.com/compose/install/).
- 2. Configure .django_secrets.env and docker-compose.yml (instructions available on the [wiki page](https://github.com/RTKlab-BYU/Proteomic-Data-Manager/wiki/How-to-install)).
+ 2. Download the repository to your local folder.
+Configure the docker-compose.yml and .django_secrets.env files to specify the file storage location and make other optional settings.
- 3. Start the app with "docker compose up" or other methods
+ 3. Start the app with "docker compose up".

 ## Documentation